jkolden/udacity-fsnd/logs-analysis/README.md

 ### Views
 This submission utilizes [views](https://www.postgresql.org/docs/current/static/sql-createview.html).
-The views are created or replaced to the latest automatically when executing the command above.
+The views are created or replaced to the latest state automatically when executing the command above.